 - What people using lash serums say

-Each eyelash growth serum manufacturer report slightly different results on their website for the time it takes their serum to work.
+Now, each eyelash growth serum company reports slightly different results on their website for the time it takes their product to work.

 Why is that?